 - More Trusting, Less Trust?
 An Investigation of Early E-commerce in China (July 2014) with Hongbin Cai, Li-an Zhou and Chong Liu, available as NBER working paper #18961.

-- Peer Migration in China (September 2010) with Yuyu Chen and Yang Yue, available as NBER working paper #15671.
+- Peer Migration in China (October 2018) with Yuyu Chen at Peking University and Yang Yue at Xiamen University, available as NBER working paper #15671, under review.

 - Retraction and Reputation, in policy forum titled "Towards a more scientific science", with Susan Lu, Science, 21 Sep 2018, 361(6408) pp. 1194-1197.